uwfiberlab/sz4d_das_workshop/README.md

 ## Get Started
 We will use the EarthScope GeoLab computing environment for this workshop.
 If you do not have access to GeoLab, please sign up at https://www.earthscope.org/data/geolab/.

 When launching a GeoLab Jupyter hub, please select the "GeoLab" environment.
+Please use an allocation with more than 7 GB RAM.
 After launching the jupyter hub, copy and run the scripts below in a terminal.

 ```bash
 wget https://raw.githubusercontent.com/uwfiberlab/sz4d_das_workshop/refs/heads/main/configure.sh -O configure.sh